MariaJoyceMartins/Analysis-of-Junior-Analyst-and-Scientist-Jobs/Data Science Junior.md

 To reflect real-world expectations, we manually analyzed **20 job postings** from **LinkedIn** and **Gupy** for the following roles:

-- "Cientista de Dados Júnior"
+- "Junior Data Scientist"
-- "Estágio em Ciência de Dados"
+- "Data Science Internship"
-- "Prevenção à Fraude Júnior"
+- "Junior Fraud Prevention"

 We extracted all mentioned **technical and soft skills**, tracking their **frequency across postings**.